theopenconversationkit/tock/docs-mk/en/docs/index.md

 **Tock** (*The Open Conversation Kit*) is a complete and open platform to build conversational agents - also known as _bots_.

-Contrary to most conversational AI solutions, Tock does not depend on 3rd-party APIs, although it is possible to integrate with them.
+Tock does not depend on 3rd-party APIs, although it is possible to integrate with them.
 Users choose which components to embed and decide to keep (or share) ownership of conversational data and models.

 > Tock has been used in production for several years by [OUI.sncf](https://www.oui.sncf/services/assistant) to